-All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding incident system and passed without delay to the DSL.
+All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding incident/concern form/system and passed without delay to the DSL.
 Our records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes.

-Incident/Welfare concern forms are kept in every classroom, outside the inclusion room, front school office and in the EYFS setting.
+Incident/Welfare concern forms are kept in the inclusion room and school office.